 Let's try it

 Still wondering what to do about that cell phone?
 Let's assess the issue using the Test of Four.

 - Family resources?
-Would an additional monthly cost of a cell phone strain the family budget?
-Would it take too much of the parents' time and energy to monitor proper use of the cell phone to ensure the safety of their child and others with whom they may be communicating?
+Would an extra monthly cost of a cell phone strain the family budget?
+Would it take too much of the parents' time and energy to track proper use of the cell phone to ensure the safety of their child and others with whom they may be communicating?
 Would replacing a lost/stolen or broken phone be cost prohibitive?

 - Whose needs?
 Would having the cell phone benefit the adult more than the child?